sbhmajum369/read-digits/README.md

 A MATLAB code is provided for extracting individual digits, along with their labels, from the images using the matrix file.

+# Running
+After extraction, run the pre-processing files.

+python Image_Preprocess.py

-After extraction, run the preprocessing files.
-In 'Model_train', choose training, validation and test sizes in a uniform way.
+In 'Model_train', choose folder of the numpy files and training, validation, test sizes and number of epochs.